An Origin Story

 From Creative Works, the Digital Publishing Pilot emerged.

-The Digital Publishing Pilot Program, of which poly publishing emerged from, aims to enhance access to Cal Poly scholarship through a digitally immersive, interactive system that focuses on collaboration, accessible approaches, and recognition of individuals’ places within structural systems.
+Robert E. Kennedy Library’s Digital Publishing Pilot Program, of which poly publishing emerged from, aims to enhance access to Cal Poly scholarship through a digitally immersive, interactive system that focuses on collaboration, accessible approaches, and recognition of individuals’ places within structural systems.
 This structural solution brings inclusive practices, equity, and justice to the forefront of scholarly publishing at Cal Poly centering historically underrepresented identities, perspectives and creativity.
 Below, the Project Blueprint was published in the fall of 2020.
 It describes the beginnings, in progress, and goals of the Digital Publishing Pilot.

 jaime ding found the position of the Digital Publishing Research Fellow, the person who would take on this project, through Catherine’s additional equitable efforts to reach people outside of the ‘normal’ job posting avenues: the posting on the Facebook group Museum Hue caught jaime’s eye, and wouldn’t have been found by her otherwise.
 Her research (and relationship building) began on August 1, 2019 on the fifth floor shared office space of Robert E. Kennedy Library: